ds4dm/ml4co-competition-hidden/EVALUATION.md

 cd /project/def-sponsor00/ml4co-competition
 ```

-Submissions are received in the following email box
+Submissions are received in the email box
-`ml4co.competition@gmail.com` (the password will be communicated
-to you through another channel).
+`ml4co.competition@gmail.com`.
+To keep things manageable at the moment only
+two persons are managing the email box: Maxime and Justin.
+Reach out to them
+to collect the submission files to be evaluated.

 Download the submission of the team you want to evaluate on your local
 machine.
 Note also the additional information that participants are
-supposed to send us along with their submission.
+supposed to send along with their submission.
 For example:
 ```
 name of your team: nf-lzg
 task(s) in which you are competing: dual